ottok/debgpt/README.md

 or RAG or any new methods are to be investegated with the datasets.
 Also see follow-ups at https://lists.debian.org/debian-project/2023/12/msg00028.html
 1. Should we really train or fine-tune a model?
 How do we organize the data for RLHF or instruction tuning?
+1. There are other possible backends like https://github.com/ggerganov/llama.cpp which allows inference on CPUs (even laptops). transformers itself also supports 8bit and 4bit inference with bitsandbytes.

 LICENSE
 =======